Do you want to integrate payment gateway and get paid online without any hassle?

 Building an app or a website can be a cumbersome and expensive affair.
 Many online platforms can help you create a website for free, but what about integrating the payment gateway?

 Well, by default, WordPress doesn’t come up with any payment options that will allow you to make any transactions.
 Fortunately, there are tons of plugins in WordPress that can help solve the problem.
-In this article, I will show you how to integrate a payment gateway to your website.
+In this article, I will show you how to integrate a payment gateway into your website.

 Integrating Payments in Your WordPress Website

 Sometimes users don’t want to set up a full-fledged shopping cart in their payment processing system.
-This makes a sense if you’re selling a limited amount of products or this can be applied for accepting payment for small to mid-level businesses and consulting/services.
+This makes sense if you’re selling a limited amount of products or this can be applied for accepting payment for small to mid-level businesses and consulting/services.

 To integrate payment gateway possible for these online businesses and consulting/services, you can have an online order form with a credit card payment option.
 Here is how you can make it happen without adding a shopping cart to your website.